garrypolley/garrypolley/content/post/pv-zoning-info.md

 ![pv shops](/images/pv-zoning-info/pv_shops.png)

 ## Corinth Square -- "Blended Commercial"
 A decent mix of zones.
 Largely C-2 with some existing C-0.
-A little bit of C-1 and a smattering of residential zone out the edges.
+A little bit of C-1 and a smattering of residential zones at the edges.

 ![corinth square](/images/pv-zoning-info/corinth_square.png)

 ## 89th &amp; 90th Street near Franklin Park -- "Neighborhood Commercial"
-This setup is interesting.
-It is kind of a sandwich.
+This setup is interesting, like a sandwich.
 The north "bun" is C-2, CP-1, and a sliver of C-0.
 The south "bun" is C-2 and C-1, with a sliver of C-0.
-The middle of the sandwich RP-1A (residential).
+The middle of the sandwich is RP-1A (residential).

 ![90th Street Zone](/images/pv-zoning-info/90th_street.png)

 # What exists today?

-Today we have a pretty straight forward way our zones can be used.
-Essentially the R-* districts allow building of houses/apartments/etc for folks to live in.
-Within the requirements for each.
-Something that is not well known is that C-0 (a commercial zone) already allows for residential building _today_ provided it meets the residential requirements that already exist.
+Essentially the R-* districts allow building of houses/apartments/condos etc. for folks to live in.
+Each of the R-* having their own minor differences with what can be built.
+Something that is not well known is C-0 (a commercial zone) already allows for residential building _today_ provided it meets the residential requirements that already exist, for the building type.
+For example if a single family home is built on C-0 it must adhere to the R1-A single family zoning requirements.

 Here's a nice chart [from the existing codes](https://library.municode.com/ks/prairie_village/codes/code_of_ordinances?nodeId=CHXIXZORE_CH19.27ZODIUS_19.27.010ALUS).